As well as core benefits of union membership there's a range of discounts and services at preferential rates through Prospect Plus

 The next of kin of members in union benefit at the time of their passing, are entitled to claim a death benefit from BECTU.
 Such a claim should be made within six months of the death.
 Contact assistant finance officer Amy Hong for details.

 - Benevolent Fund which provides the possibility of grants to members in financial difficulty.

 - See sections on Pensions and Tax and National Insurance.

 Hearing healthcare discounts with Harley Street Hearing.
 Their audiologists offer advice and support on a range of hearing issues including hearing conservation.
 They also provide a hearing therapy service for those living with tinnitus.

 BECTU offers its freelance members access to a group policy which runs from 1 May - 30 April each year.
-Cover is available to members up to date with their subscriptions for £31.50 from 1 May 2018 - 30 April 2019, for the whole or part of the policy period.
+Cover is available to members up to date with their subscriptions for £31.50 from 1 May 2018 - 30 April 2019, for the whole or part year.
 More information about the terms of the cover is available here.
 NB: New PLI Extra combining PLI with personal accident cover launches 1 May 2019.

 BECTU does not find work for members, however the following assistance is available:

-Early Bird is a free listing of upcoming productions produced for freelance members.
-During the first half of 2014, Early Bird will be published on a monthly basis (the listing is usually published once every two months).
+Early Bird is a free monthly listing of upcoming productions produced for freelance members.
 The listing covers independent productions and feature films.
 Registered members receive an email alert when the latest issue is published on this site.

 Thompsons Solicitors only act for union members.

 Employment matters: comprehensive service on all legal matters arising from employment including breach of contract, discrimination, unfair dismissal, equal pay, working time, monies owed, and redundancy.
 Advice and, where appropriate, full representation in legal proceedings.